Relativistic Mean-Field Treatment of Pulsar Kick from Neutrino Propagation in Magnetized Proto-Neutron: Results and Discussion of Neutrino Cross-Sections

 In actual observations, the average value of the kick velocity is about $v_{kick}$ = 400 km s$^{-1}$, and the highest reported value is $\sim 1500$ km s$^{-1}$.
-Our calculated values are thus close to the observed average pulsar kick velocity.
+Our values are thus close to the observed average pulsar kick velocity.
 We note that Lai and Qian \cite{lai98} obtained a similar result ($v_{kick}=$280 km $s^{-1}$).
-However their result was calculated in a non-relativistic framework and without Lambda particles.
+However their result was calculated in a non-relativistic framework without $\Lambda$ particles.

-The existence of the Lambdas has a small but non-negligible effect on the pulsar velocities.
-In Fig.~\ref{ScPar} we can also see that the asymmetry of the absorption cross-section becomes smaller when the temperature increases.
-This is because the smearing of the distribution functions causes the $n_b^\prime$ term in Eq.~(\ref{tatb}) to be small.
-Hence, the kick velocities at $T=30$ MeV are smaller than those at $T=20$ MeV.

-In the central region, high energy neutrinos $E_\nu \gtrsim 100$ MeV are copiously produced, but their MFP is only about several $10^3$ cm.
+In the central region, high energy neutrinos up to $E_\nu \gtrsim 100$ MeV are copiously produced, but their MFP is only about several $10^3$ cm.
 They are, therefore, almost completely absorbed in the transport process.
-Most of neutrinos with energy $< 50$ MeV contribute to the momentum kick because the MFP for these neutrinos is larger (Fig.~\ref{AbMgEn}).
-If one can assume that the thermalization process is faster than the time scale at which the neutrino absorption process directly affects the collective motion of the PNS, then only information on the cross-section in the low density region affects the final asymmetry of the neutrino emission.
+The average energy of the emitted neutrino is about 20 MeV, and most of neutrinos with energy $< 50$ MeV contribute to the pulsar kick because the MFP for these neutrinos is larger (Fig.~\ref{AbMgEn}).
+If one presumes that the thermalization process is faster than the time scale at which the neutrino absorption process directly affects the collective motion of the PNS, then the cross-section in the low density region affects the final asymmetry of the neutrino emission.

-Neutrinos are continuously further absorbed in the lower density regions before they are emitted outside the neutron-star, and the asymmetry is should be retained.
-Indeed, when we extend the calculation to much lower density $\rho_B = 0.5 \rho_0$, we find that the the asymmetries are almost the same as the above results, but that the energy of the emitted neutrinos is small.
+Neutrinos are continuously further absorbed in the lower density regions before they are emitted outside the neutron-star, and the asymmetry should be retained.
+Indeed, when we extend the calculation to much lower density $\rho_B = 0.5 \rho_0$, we find that the asymmetries are almost the same as the above results, but that the energy of the emitted neutrinos is small.